meghaSingh1/socialife/README.md

 # socialife-frontend
-Socialife is a social media network built with ReactJS.
+Socialife is a social media network built with ReactJS.&nbsp;
 You can find the backend API built with Django here: https://github.com/16520511/LIFE UI Libraries: Bootstrap + Semantic UI